Lado923/rsschool-cv/README.md

 ***

-## Expirience
+## Experience

-I don't have any work expirience, so here is some mine learning projects:
+I don't have any work experience, so here is some mine learning projects:

  - ### [Meditation app](https://lado923.github.io/meditation_app/)